amangandhi001/1921008-PPS/PRACTICAL.md

 Area of the circle =78.500000
 Circumference of the circle = 31.400000
 ```
-# 6. programs to swap the two number without using third variable .
+# 6. program to swap the two number without using third variable .
 ```C
 #include<stdio.h>
  int main()